 The Filter-Vent ventilation and dehumidification system involved installation of a blower/filter unit and a stand-alone dehumidifier placed inside a sheetmetal cabinet located in the conditioned attic.
 The Filter-Vent blower operated continuously on low speed, drawing in about 40 cfm of outside air and about 120 cfm of recirculated house air.
 The mixed air was filtered and ducted through the dehumidifier cabinet where the dehumidifiers' built-in dehumidistat energized the dehumidifier whenever the humidity level rose above the user setting.
 The air was then supplied to the main supply trunk of the central air distribution system.
-The fan cycling control was set to 17% duty cycle (on for 10 minutes if it had not been on for 50 minutes), to intermittently average air conditions throughout the house and distribute ventilation air.
+The fan cycling control was set to 17% duty cycle (on for 10 min if it had not been on for 50 min) to intermittently average air conditions throughout the house and distribute ventilation air.

-System 5: Energy Recovery Ventilator (ERV) System (3 homes tested)
+System 5: Energy Recovery Ventilator (ERV) System (Three Homes Tested)

 The Energy Recovery Ventilator (ERV) system included a desiccant wheel energy exchanger installed in the conditioned attic.
-The ERV blower operated continuously, drawing in about 40 cfm of outside air, and exhausting about 40 cfm of inside air.
+The ERV blower operated continuously, drawing in about 40 cfm of outside air and exhausting about 40 cfm of inside air.
 In the energy exchanger, heat and moisture were exchanged between the incoming outside air and the outgoing inside air, such that much of the heat and moisture stayed on the side that it came from.
 In this way, during the cooling season, the introduction of heat and moisture from ventilation air is lessened.
 This system will not dehumidify house air, but will lessen the need for dehumidification.
 The house exhaust air stream exited through the roof, and the tempered ventilation air was supplied to the main return air trunk of the central air distribution system.
-The fan cycling control was set to 17% duty cycle (on for 10 minutes if it had not been on for 50 minutes), to intermittently average air conditions throughout the house and distribute ventilation air.
+The fan cycling control was set to 17% duty cycle (on for 10 min if it had not been on for 50 min) to intermittently average air conditions throughout the house and distribute ventilation air.

-System 6: Enhanced Dehumidification with 2-stage Cooling and ECM Fan with central-fan-integrated supply ventilation
+System 6: Enhanced Dehumidification with Two-stage Cooling and ECM Fan with central-fan-integrated Supply Ventilation

-The enhanced dehumidification with cooling system included the installation of a Carrier cooling system with a 2-stage compressor, an electronically commutated motor (ECM) indoor fan unit, and a Thermidistat controller.
-The system was designed to allow better matching of the load to the cooling system capacity to avoid poor humidity control inherent with short-cycling of over-sized systems.
-The ECM fan allows lowering the air flow rate over the cooling coil for enhanced moisture removal.
-The Thermidistat control is both a temperature and humidity controller that coordinates the 2-stage compressor and ECM fan features to achieve enhanced humidity control, especially at start-up and part-load conditions.
-The fan cycling control was set to 33% duty cycle (on for 10 minutes if it had not been on for 20 minutes), to intermittently average air conditions throughout the house and distribute ventilation air.
+The enhanced dehumidification with cooling system included the installation of a Carrier cooling system with a two-stage compressor, an electronically commutated motor (ECM) indoor fan unit, and a Thermidistat controller.
+The system was designed to allow better matching of the load to the cooling system capacity to avoid poor humidity control inherent with short-cycling of oversized systems.
+The ECM fan allowed lowering the air-flow rate over the cooling coil for enhanced moisture removal.
+The Thermidistat control was both a temperature and humidity controller that coordinated the two-stage compressor and ECM fan features to achieve enhanced humidity control, especially at start-up and part-load conditions.
+The fan cycling control was set to 33% duty cycle (on for 10 min if it had not been on for 20 min) to intermittently average air conditions throughout the house and distribute ventilation air.
+System 6 was considered to be representative of the best, mass-market cooling system available to control indoor humidity.